-What started as a way to share ideas, evolved from a bit of fun on Blogger to an integral part of my marketing strategy to build my authorpreneur business.
+What started as a way to share ideas, evolved from a bit of fun on Blogger to an integral part of my marketing strategy to build my consultancy business.

-Although, I admit, I’m a bit slack at monitoring the stats behind my marketing, I’m certian putting my writing out there regularly and sharing my knowledge and expertise is the main reason I’ve sold over 5,000 books in the past three years.
+Although, I admit, I’m a bit slack at monitoring the stats behind my marketing, I’m certain putting my writing out there regularly and sharing my knowledge and expertise is the main reason I’ve sold over 5,000 books.

 When you have a blog, you never run out of things to say on social media.

 In that time, I’ve learned so much about the art of blogging, enough to put in a book!